Wembley Arena: Ice hockey

 The Wembley Lions and Wembley Monarchs were two ice hockey teams that used the venue regularly during the 1940s, 1950s, and 1960s, while the London Lions used the venue for a season in the 1970s.
 Wembley also hosted the British Hockey League play-off finals weekend at the end of each season up until the league's disbandment in 1996.
 The arena played host to two pairs of NHL preseason games: the Chicago Blackhawks versus the Montreal Canadiens in 1992 and the Toronto Maple Leafs versus the New York Rangers in 1993.

 Boxing

 The boxing World Championship bout between then champion Alan Minter and challenger Marvin Hagler, which the latter won, was held at Wembley Arena in 1980.
-The arena hosted the MF & DAZN: X Series 004 event for KSI vs FaZe Temperrr on 14 January 2023.
+The arena hosted the MF & DAZN: X Series 004 and 007 events for KSI vs FaZe Temperrr and KSI vs Joe Fournier in 2023.

 Mixed martial arts

 The arena played host to BAMMA mixed martial arts events on in May 2011 (BAMMA 6), September 2012 (BAMMA 10) and September 2017 (BAMMA 31) as well as UFC on Fuel TV: Barão vs. McDonald, in February 2013.